Miguel2408/MLChallenge/README.md

 git clone https://github.com/Miguel2408/MLChallenge.git

 ```
-I was using Yarn so to start the app'
+I was using Yarn so to start the app:
 ```
 yarn start-dev

 ```
-If youd ecide to use NPM
+If you decide to use Npm:

 ```
 npm start-dev